bigdata24phd/bigdata24phd.github.io/index.md

 ### Personal Statement

 Please submit a 1-page personal statement.
-The personal statement should contain information about your research direction, potential thesis topics, your past achievements (publications, internships, teaching, etc.), and what advice/insights/ideas you hope to gain from the Ph.D.
+This document should outline your current research direction and potential thesis topics, summarize your academic achievements (such as publications, internships, and teaching experience), and explain what specific advice, insights, or ideas you hope to gain from the Ph.D.
 Forum.
-It is recommended to mention some of the questions that you might be interested in asking during the panel session at the Ph.D.
-Forum.

-## Review Criteria
-Applications will be reviewed according to the following criteria:

-- Clarity and completeness of the submission packet;
-- Significance of the student's research contribution in the submitted research paper;
-- Utility of the Ph.D.
-Forum participation and mentorship in support of the student's continuing studies related to big data;
-- Assessment of how the student can contribute to others participating in the PhD Forum.
+This personal statement helps us understand your research journey and allows us to tailor the forum experience to best support your growth as a doctoral student in the field of big data.

 ## Additional Information